Applying for Coverage

 For most types of insurance, you will be required to provide evidence that you are in good health, except for insurance purchased by Residents through the PARIM program.
-See the Evidence of Good Health section for information on Medical Requirements.
+For more information on what might be required please contact us.

 Coverage takes effect on the date the application is approved by the insurance company.

 Coverage takes effect on the first of the month following the date your application is approved by the insurance company.